 History of Wine Making

-Friuli’s wine appellations are broken up into various sub regions, the most important including Ramandolo (the only sub region with DOCG status, famous for its stunning white dessert wine, made with a native clone of Verduzzo Friulano called Ramandolo), Il Collio Goriziano (considered by many wine critics to be Italy’s best appellation for white wines with many top producers including Marco Felluga, Mario Schiopetto, Silvio Jermann and Josko Gravner), Colli Orientali del Friuli (in the province of Udine, this region is host to superb cellars such as Livio Felluga and is famed for its Picolit varietal), Isonzo (includes the communes of Mariano del Friuli and Gradisca d’ Isonzo, and is well known for wines made with the Malvasia Istriana, Tocai Friulano and Pinot Bianco varietals), Grave (Refosco, the local red Friuli varietal is prevalent here), Latisana, Aquileia, Annia and Carso (Terrano is a local red wine made here).
+Friuli’s wine appellations are broken up into various sub-regions, the most important including Ramandolo (the only subregion with DOCG status, famous for its stunning white dessert wine, made with a native clone of Verduzzo Friulano called Ramandolo), Il Collio Goriziano (considered by many wine critics to be Italy’s best appellation for white wines with many top producers including Marco Felluga, Mario Schiopetto, Silvio Jermann, and Josko Gravner), Colli Orientali del Friuli (in the province of Udine, this region is host to superb cellars such as Livio Felluga and is famed for its Picolit varietal), Isonzo (includes the communes of Mariano del Friuli and Gradisca d’ Isonzo, and is well known for wines made with the Malvasia Istriana, Tocai Friulano, and Pinot Bianco varietals), Grave (Refosco, the local red Friuli varietal is prevalent here), Latisana, Aquileia, Annia and Carso (Terrano is a local red wine made here).

-Interesting for wine lovers to note- a small group of highly regarded wineries have coined the phrase “Super Whites” for their top wines (always blends), a reference to the ultra-high quality “Super Tuscans”.
-Some of these wines include Vinnaioli Jermann’s Vintage Tunina (made with Chardonnay, Sauvignon, Tocai and Picolit) and Capo Martino, Miani’s Bianco (Chardonnay, Malvasia Istriana, Riesling, Pinto Grigio), Livio Felluga’s Terre Alte (Sauvignon, Pinot Bianco and Tocai) and Vie de Romans’ Flors di Uis (Chardonnay, Malvasia and Riesling).
+Interesting for wine lovers to note- a small group of highly regarded wineries has coined the phrase “Super Whites” for their top wines (always blends), a reference to the ultra-high quality “Super Tuscans”.
+Some of these wines include Vinnaioli Jermann’s Vintage Tunina (made with Chardonnay, Sauvignon, Tocai and Picolit) and Capo Martino, Miani’s Bianco (Chardonnay, Malvasia Istriana, Riesling, Pinot Grigio), Livio Felluga’s Terre Alte (Sauvignon, Pinot Bianco and Tocai) and Vie de Romans’ Flors di Uis (Chardonnay, Malvasia and Riesling).